Todaime/KBP/README.md

 ## Introduction

-This repository contains a script implementing the evaluation method for KBP end-to-end systems.
+This repository contains the  implementation of the evaluation method for KBP end-to-end systems.

+A script for the evaluation of custom methods on the DWIE dataset is also provided.

 ## Leaderboard
 <div align="center">